Dogs (and their derpiness) bring smiles to our faces every day.

 - It’s a form of dogga, also known as canine yoga (just kidding!)

-Not every dog stretching is considered splooting.
-Sometimes, dogs who stretch their legs do that because they’re in pain, which could be caused by diseases such as arthritis or hip dysplasia, so make sure that you rule out any medical problems before you go aww!
+There is some controversy as to whether or not splooting is a healthy or normal form of movement.
+Sometimes, dogs that often try to stretch their legs do that because they’re in pain, which could be caused by diseases such as arthritis or hip dysplasia, so make sure that you rule out any medical problems before you go aww!

 Do Only Corgis Sploot?